sanjayankur31/ankursinha.in/content/20170523-fedora-join-meeting-22-may-2017-summary-and-updates.rst

 You can either ping us on #fedora-classroom/#fedora-join on the IRC, or you can drop an e-mail on the `Fedora classroom mailing list <https://lists.fedoraproject.org/admin/lists/classroom.lists.fedoraproject.org/>`__.

 Note that while we have the IRC set up, you can use another platform too.
-For instance, if you have access to BlueJean (a video conferencing platform), you are more than welcome to use it to teach a session.
+For instance, if you have access to BlueJeans (a video conferencing platform), you are more than welcome to use it to teach a session.

 I'm actively looking for more instructors, so keep an eye out for a ping ;)